zoltan-nz/notes/topics.md

 - Use for determining remote ruby: $ which ruby
 - Caching in Rails.
 Dali, mini-profiler...
 - Ubuntu topic: comparison Ubuntu, Lubuntu, Xubuntu
+- Install ubuntu in virtualbox for rails development on windows 7

 ##Install haml -> erb converter: HERBALIZER